Workplace Gender Equality Agency: Agency director

 Mary Wooldridge was announced as the new director of the Workplace Gender Equality Agency in April 2021.

-Before joining the Agency, Wooldridge served from 2006 to 2020 in the Victorian Parliament, including a term as Minister for Mental Health, Community Services, and Women’s Affairs.
+Before joining the agency, Wooldridge served from 2006 to 2020 in the Victorian Parliament, including a term as Minister for Mental Health, Community Services, and Women’s Affairs.

 As minister, Wooldridge worked to implement the National Plan to Reduce Violence against Women and their Children 2010-2022 and was instrumental in establishing Our Watch, the national family violence prevention agency.
-She was the Minister responsible for signing Victoria up to the National Disability Insurance Scheme (NDIS).
-She established the Victorian Commission for Children and Young People, including the nation’s first Aboriginal Commissioner, Parkville College – an award-winning Public School in Youth Justice Centres, and Australia’s first Mental Health Complaints Commissioner and the Family Drug Treatment Court.
+She was the minister responsible for signing the state of Victoria up to the National Disability Insurance Scheme (NDIS).
+She established the Victorian Commission for Children and Young People, including the nation’s first Aboriginal commissioner, Parkville College, Australia’s first Mental Health Complaints Commissioner, and the Family Drug Treatment Court.

 Prior to being elected to Parliament, Wooldridge was the CEO of The Foundation for Young Australians and worked with McKinsey & Company and Consolidated Press Holdings.